I give to each escape game three scores on a 5-stars scale, in the following categories: ‘Immersion’, ‘Puzzle’ and ‘Hosting’.

 The ‘Puzzle’ score describes the quality of the puzzles and the general puzzle structure: are they innovative, as well as interesting and fun to solve, or are they just taken directly from a riddle book – in which case you could have solved them by yourself at home for a much cheaper price?
 In case the room accepts large groups (6+ players), is the puzzle structure non-sequential, with a lot of puzzles that can be solved in parallel by different players – or are they sequentially organized, leaving some players without anything to do?

-The ‘Hosting’ score is determined by all punctual human interventions shortly before and during the session that contribute to improve the experience.
-It can vary a lot from one game session to the other, and is arguably more subjective than the two former categories.
+The ‘Hosting’ score is determined by all features that can vary a lot from one game session to the other and make for the quality of the experience.
+It is in particular influenced by all punctual human interventions during the introduction, the game and the debriefing that contribute to improve the experience.
+It also encompass the punctual abnormal problems you can encounter during a session, such as a puzzle that runs into some dysfunction on this day.
+It can vary significantly from one game to another, and is arguably more subjective than the two former categories.
 Elements that contribute to a high ‘Hosting’ score include the quality of the welcome and of the rule explanations, a convincing immersion by the gamemaster in the scenario, or a well-calibrated help from the gamemaster, making the experience neither too easy and short, nor too difficult and frustrating.
-To get 5* in Hosting, an escape game must not only have a great welcome and a flawless gamemastering, but also integrate some quality acting during the game.
+To get 5* in Hosting, an escape game must not only have a great welcome and a flawless gamemastering, but also integrate some very convincing acting during the game.

 (For more on the distinction between ‘Immersion’, ‘Puzzle’ and ‘Hosting’, see here).